Nigeria repels suspected Boko Haram attack on Maiduguri city

 Nigeria's defence headquarters tweeted on Sunday morning that coordinated land and air operations were being used to repel the attacks and a curfew had been imposed on Maiduguri.

+"Terrorists who attacked Maiduguri in the early hours of today have been successfully repelled," defence spokesman Olukolade said, adding that the army was determining casualties.

-The militants began the attack at the edge of the city in the Njimtilo area and tried to take the airport which services the air force as well as civilians, security sources said.
+The insurgents began the attack at the edge of the city in the Njimtilo area and tried to take the airport, which services the air force as well as civilians, security sources said.
 Boko Haram last attempted to take Maiduguri from the same area in December 2013.

 Along with much of Borno, the militants control some areas of neighbouring Adamawa and Yobe states, and recently took control of the town and a multi-national army base at Baga by Lake Chad.